VyZX: Formal Verification of a Graphical Quantum Language: Inductive

+With proof irrelevance for natural number equality (see Hedberg's theorem~\cite{hedbergthm}), we then in theory can rewrite \texttt{cast}s without looking at their specific proof terms, as proofs of natural number equality are interchangeable.
+Unfortunately, in their current states, \Coq's \coqe{rewrite} and \coqe{setoid_rewrite} tactics cannot perform such rewrites, even if the proofs are provably irrelevant.
+However, \vyzx handles most straightforward cases of cast automatically, as we discuss in \Cref{sec:proof-auto}.

-With proof irrelevance (see Hedberg's theorem~\cite{hedbergthm}), we can then have arbitrary rewrite capabilities over \texttt{cast}s.
-Unfortunately, in its current state, \Coq's \coqe{rewrite} tactic is not powerful enough to natively allow for rewrites over arbitrary proofs, as with parametric morphisms parameterization is only allowed over the arguments of the relation (\(\propto\)) itself.
-Wx e show the \Coq code for stack associativity as an example illustrating the use of \coqe{cast} in \Cref{lst:stack-assoc}.
+We show the \Coq code for stack associativity as an example illustrating the use of \coqe{cast} in \Cref{lst:stack-assoc}.
 Here, \texttt{cast} serves to unify the dimensions of the proportionality statement.
 Notice that while we could provide an exact proof to cast (\texttt{Nat.add\_assoc}), we instead keep the proof parameterized.
-This allows us to ignore the specific construction of the equality proof and consider any proof sufficient and allows us to circumvent the limitations of the \Coq rewrite engine regarding proof irrelevance.
-If used in forward rewrites, this decision creates additional obligations, which can either be immediately resolved with automation or deferred to the end, where all remaining obligations generated by cast operations can be resolved using a linear arithmetic solver.
+This circumvents the limitations of the \Coq rewrite engine with respect to proof irrelevance by proving the lemma for an arbitrary proof, allowing it to be rewritten both forward and backward in any context.
+If used in forward rewrites, having parameterized proofs creates additional obligations, which can either be immediately resolved with automation or deferred to the end, where all remaining obligations generated by cast operations can be resolved using a linear arithmetic solver.
 Since our lemmas are parametric over equality proofs, we can backwards rewrite with any arbitrary proof.
-For key results intended to be proven, it is prudent to restate the theorem without parametric proofs and then use the parametric proof with an arithmetic solver to prove their soundness.
-Therefore, our approach allows us a lightweight, \Coq rewrite engine compatible, encapsulation of proof irrelevance at the cost of automatically resolvable goals.

-Using \coqe{cast} gives a fully expressive approach to dealing with dependent types of compositional objects.
-There have been various approaches in the past to solve similar problems.
-One of the approaches is phantom typing~\cite{rand2018phantom}, where we allow the types of compositional objects to change and then require implicit unification later.
-Phantom types provide great flexibility but also obfuscate information critical to proof.
-For example, phantom types can cause rewrites to fail silently because of the disconnect between displayed and expected types.
-While there are automation possibilities to restore such types in a phantom-type context, we can apply the same logic to reduce explicit cast terms.
-In fact, \vyzx handles most straightforward cases of cast automatically, as we discuss in \Cref{sec:proof-auto}.
-This makes cast not only a more explicit approach but one which retains flexibility.